NOSE: Neural Olfactory-Semantic Embedding with Tri-Modal Orthogonal Contrastive Learning¶

 Loss & Training¶

-The total loss comprises: receptor–molecule InfoNCE, description–molecule soft-weighted InfoNCE, intra-modal InfoNCE, and orthogonal constraint loss.
-The molecular encoder (Uni-Mol) is frozen; ESM-2 uses a trainable projection; Qwen3 Embedding is fine-tuned with LoRA.
-The final representation is \(Z = w_1 \cdot z_{mol} + w_2 \cdot a_r + w_3 \cdot a_d\).
+The total loss consists of receptor-molecule InfoNCE, description-molecule soft-weighted InfoNCE, intra-modal InfoNCE, and orthogonal constraint losses.
+During training, the molecular encoder (Uni-Mol) is frozen, only the ESM-2 projection layer is trained, and Qwen3 Embedding is fine-tuned via LoRA.
+The final representation is a weighted fusion: \(Z = w_1 \cdot z_{mol} + w_2 \cdot a_r + w_3 \cdot a_d\).

 Key Experimental Results¶